ABOUT OUR CHURCH

 This is in two sections – a factual part (immediately after this sentence), and then a chattier bit that gives a flavour of what it’s like to come to our church.

 St Nicholas’ Church is set at the edge of lovely countryside in a North Warwickshire village.
-The church building dates from the 1840s, and is complemented by a well-equipped church hall.
+The church building dates from the 1840s.
 The Church is popular for weddings and baptisms.
 We try hard to be welcoming, helpful and relevant to our community, and are very much on the lookout for new members.
 We have good links with Woodside Primary School in the village; the school is “Church of England Controlled”, and comes to us in school-time for traditional occasions such as Harvest, Christmas and Easter.
 Parents and other family are usually able to attend these special services.

 Where people bring young children to church, we quite understand that they become restless, so we provide play-bags, and we have a carpeted open play-area at the back of the Church.